simonhuwiler/spyhide-report/README.md

 Many providers position their app in the parent-child market («parenting control»).
 The app is supposed to be used to monitor the child's mobile phone use.
 In reality, however, the app is used by others: people who want to monitor their nearest and dearest, usually their partner.

 In 2023, a major provider from Iran was hacked by the Swiss hacktivist [maia arson crimew](https://maia.crimew.gay/) (lower case according to maia).
-The data was published on the hacktivist platform DDOS Secrets for journalists and scientists.
+The data was published on the hacktivist platform DDoSecrets for journalists and scientists.

 It is recommended to read [maia's analysis first](https://maia.crimew.gay/posts/fuckstalkerware-2/).

 ## The attack

-maia calls her series of articles "#FuckStalkerware".
-In these articles she writes about StalkerWare.
+maia calls her series of articles `#FuckStalkerware`.
+In these articles she writes about different StalkerWare and their data.
 The data is made available to her, or she attacks the manufacturers herself.
 In 2023, SpyHide became her target.
 Her [blog post](https://maia.crimew.gay/posts/fuckstalkerware-2/) explains how she proceeded.
 She describes it as surprisingly simple.
 In a nutshell, SpyHide had two vulnerabilities:

 1. **git exposure**: the makers of SpyHide copied the git directory (.git) to the server.
 This allowed maia to access the source code and analyse it for further vulnerabilities
 2. **image upload**: he spyware can transfer images from the target device to the control server.
 This receives the image and saves it to the file system without checking the file format.
 A reverse shell could thus be infiltrated via the API of the control server, allowing access to the entire server.